core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ### Signaling of FS Mode or Non-FS Mode # {#no-fs-signaling}

-The signaling method that two peers use to agree on whether to run KUDOS in FS or non-FS mode is a signaling bit in the 'x' byte of the OSCORE option.
+The signaling method that two peers use to agree on whether to run KUDOS in FS or non-FS mode is a signaling bit in the 'x' byte of the OSCORE Option.
 Specifically, the bit "No Forward Secrecy", 'p', is set to 1 by the sender peer to indicate that it wishes to run KUDOS in no-FS mode, or to 0 if it wishes to run KUDOS in FS mode (see {{ssec-oscore-option-extensions}}).

-If the second byte of the OSCORE option containing flag bits is present and the 'd' flag is set to 0 (i.e., the message is not a KUDOS message), the bit 'p' MUST be set to 0.
+If the second byte of the OSCORE Option containing flag bits is present and the 'd' flag is set to 0 (i.e., the message is not a KUDOS message), the bit 'p' MUST be set to 0.

 In a KUDOS message (i.e., the 'd' bit is set to 1), the 'p' bit practically determines what OSCORE Security Context to use as CTX\_OLD during the KUDOS execution, consistently with the indicated mode.